syntaxpresso/core-rs/README.md

 ### Choosing a Variant

 **Use CLI-only if:**

-- You're integrating with an IDE plugin (Neovim, VSCode, etc.)
+- You're integrating with an IDE plugin (Neovim, VSCode, etc.) with your own UI
 - You need JSON output for programmatic consumption
 - You want the smallest binary size

 **Use UI-enabled if:**

 - You want an interactive terminal interface for code generation
 - You prefer visual forms over command-line arguments
 - You're using it as a standalone tool